 Some employers feel that relaxed dress codes negatively impact productivity and should not be allowed in the workplace.
 Others think that it improves creativity and productivity in the workplace.

 Whichever topic you choose, always remember the importance of literature sources.
-These sources serve to enrich knowledge, meet the academic community’s expectations, and identify and support arguments.
-The questions of whether a topic has been overdone or has enough literature to back it up must always be asked.
-The answers to these questions can only be found by immersing yourself in literature to filter out the overdone topics and find facts, examples, statistics and quotes to provide supporting evidence for your essay.
-It requires and demonstrates an ability to research, understand and integrate information from multiple sources.
-Common reliable sources of literature include journals, scientific magazines, textbooks and reports that can be examined for relevance to the topic at hand.
-There are multiple online resources and databases to find a book or a journal article that you can use in your search for relevant information sources on which your essay will be based.
-Possessing good research skills and selecting a good topic is crucial.
-However, good writing should accompany a good persuasive essay topic and extensive research thus a student must learn the skills of effective writing.
+These sources enrich knowledge, meet the academic community’s expectations, and identify and support arguments.
+You must always find out whether a topic has been overdone or has enough literature to back it up.
+You can only find the answers to these questions by immersing yourself in literature to filter out the overdone persuasive essay topics and find facts, examples, statistics, and quotes to provide supporting evidence for your essay.
+It requires and demonstrates an ability to research, understand, and integrate information from multiple sources.
+Common, reliable literature sources include journals, scientific magazines, textbooks, and reports that can be examined for relevance to the topic at hand.
+There are multiple online resources and databases to find a book or a journal article that you can use to search for relevant information sources.
+Possessing good research skills and selecting good persuasive essay topics is crucial.
+However, good writing should accompany a good persuasive essay topic and extensive research.
+As such, a student must learn the skills of effective writing.
 Learning good writing skills will help you write better essays that will keep your readers interested and persuaded.
-This can be difficult for some students, especially for those whom English is their second language; but it is not an impossible task.
+This can be difficult for some students, especially those for whom English is their second language, but it is not an impossible task.

 Writing Persuasive Essays